 Note: all links on this page are given as examples for information about components, some of the links can be non-relevant at the moment you visit the corresponding pages.
 Do NOT consider them as only places where you can buy these components!

 These CD74HC4067 modules (16-channel multiplexers) are used for all input/output extensions in SimVimCockpit.
-CD74HC4067 can be found online for less than $1 for one board (or up to $5 in brand stores), here are some links as examples for reference:- CD74HC4067 Ebay Search results
+CD74HC4067 can be found online for less than $1 for one board, here are some links as examples for reference:- CD74HC4067 Ebay Search results

 CD74HC4067 module is a ready-to-use small breakout board that includes the multiplexer IC and input/output pads/pins.